Medical Services

 What are the health requirements for filming in China?

-Here is the breakdown.
-Chinese workplace safety law and local film bureau health needs, often needing Chinese medical staff set specific needs for on-set medical coverage.
-Productions involving stunts, special effects, large crews, and remote locations need qualified medical staff.
-We make sure your production meets all Chinese compliance standards and help you determine the appropriate level of coverage.
+Chinese workplace safety law and local film bureau health rules set clear standards for on-set medical cover.
+They often require Chinese medical staff.
+Shoots with stunts, special effects, large crews, and remote locations need qualified medics.
+We make sure your production meets every Chinese compliance standard, and we help you pick the right level of cover.

 Are vaccinations required for crew traveling to China?

-Hepatitis A/B and typhoid recommended.
-Japanese encephalitis for rural shoots.
-Air quality considerations in major cities.
-We give pre-production health briefings covering all recommended preventive measures for your specific shooting locations.
+We advise Hepatitis A/B and typhoid shots, plus Japanese encephalitis for rural shoots.
+Air quality also matters in major cities.
+We give pre-shoot health briefings that cover every advised measure for your shooting sites.

 How do emergency services work in China?

-Here is what that looks like on the ground.
-120 for medical emergencies and 119 for fire rescue across China.
-We set up emergency protocols before production starts, including hospital routes, ambulance contacts, and evacuation plans tailored to each shooting location.
-For remote locations, we arrange boosted medical provisions to account for longer response times.
+Across China, dial 120 for medical emergencies and 119 for fire rescue.
+We set up emergency plans before the shoot starts, with hospital routes, ambulance contacts, and evacuation plans built for each location.
+For remote sites, we add extra medical supplies to cover longer response times.

 What insurance is needed for medical coverage in China?

-Here is how the picture comes together.
-Productions mostly need Chinese workplace injury insurance plus global shoots medical coverage with medical evacuation provisions.
-We help you know the specific needs and make sure your medical coverage records meets both Chinese regulatory standards and your insurer's needs.
+Most productions need Chinese workplace injury insurance plus global medical cover for shoots, with medical evacuation built in.
+We help you learn the exact rules and make sure your cover records meet both Chinese law and your insurer's terms.

 Can you cover remote locations?

-Here is what we have to work with.
-Yes, we give medical coverage for remote and challenging locations across China, including western China plateau and remote Sichuan mountain locations.
-We plan for extended response times and bring appropriate gear for isolated shooting environments.
+Yes.
+We cover remote and tough locations across China, from the western China plateau to remote Sichuan mountain sites.
+We plan for longer response times and bring the right gear for isolated shooting sites.

 What about stunt coverage?